sepinf-inc/IPED/README.md

 Some of IPED several features are listed below:

-- Supported hashes: md5, sha-1, sha-256, sha-512, edonkey and photoDNA (only for law enforcement, please contact iped@dpf.gov.br)
+- Supported hashes: md5, sha-1, sha-256, sha-512 and edonkey.
+PhotoDNA is also available for law enforcement (please contact iped@dpf.gov.br)
 - Fast hash deduplication and NIST NSRL hash lookup
 - Signature analysis
 - Categorization by file type and properties